Schools hold their sites in sacred trust across the generations. This School has had the same magnificent site since 1895.

 Barker is one of the few non-government coeducational schools in the North Shore of Sydney.
 Each year the School is currently unable to accommodate around 200 students wishing to start their secondary schooling at Barker.

-The SSDA seeks approval to increase the number of students and staff that may be enrolled and employed by the School, which was set by a previous Development Application (DA) submitted to Hornsby Shire Council in 2017.
-The School is now proposing a new limit of 2,850 students and 480 full time equivalent staff that may use the campus at any one time.
-This represents an total increase to the limit of 430 students (approximately 18%) and 141 FTE staff (approximately 40%).
+The approved SSDA allows for an increase in the number of students and staff that may be enrolled and employed by the School.
+The School has a new limit of 2,850 students and 480 full time equivalent staff that may use the campus at any one time.
+This represents a total increase to the previous limit of 430 students (approximately 18%) and 141 FTE staff (approximately 40%).

-This will enable Barker to continue to provide a well-rounded education that increases the opportunities for both boys and girls to access high-quality education.
+This increased cap enables Barker to continue to provide a well-rounded education that increases the opportunities for both boys and girls to access high-quality education.

 Next steps – keeping the community informed